-A student told me this after listening to my speech “Diversity & the Magic in You” for the 2nd time.
-“Please keep going, you are encouraging us”.
+A student told me after listening to my speech “Diversity & the magic in you” for the 2nd time.
+“You absolutely have to keep going, you give us courage.”

-Another listener told with me his experience, “You know I work in a nursing home.
-There are people who tell you directly, ‘The black man is not allowed to touch me’ (…)”.
-Dear reader, we are in 2021!
+Another listener told me after my speech: “You know, I work in a nursing home.
+There are people who say to your face, “The black man is not allowed to touch me”.
+Dear readers, it’s the year 2021!

-What are we afraid of?
-Why so bitter in some cases?
-When we find this truth – we don’t even have to share it with others – we can truly question and change our thinking pattern.
+Of course, we’re not in on whatever happened.
+I’m still shocked.
+What are people afraid of?
+Why are some of them so bitter?
+When we find this truth – we don’t even have to share it with others – we can truly question and change our thought pattern.

-Those who know me know that I strongly believe in self-responsibility.
-But self-responsibility also needs space.
+Anyone who knows me knows that I rely heavily on personal responsibility.
+But self-responsibility also requires space.
 Magic needs space.

-Do we create this space of encounter so that we can approach each other with curiosity, ready to change perspective?
+Do we create this space of encounter so that we approach each other curiously and thereby change our perspective?

-Whether you are affected or giving someone a chance: Don’t wait for politics, “powerful organizations” or “those upstairs” to move.
+Whether you are concerned or if you have someone to listen to or give a chance: don’t wait for politics, the “powerful organizations” or “they up there” to move.

-Shary Reeves confirms: “Tony fought for us.
-That was a pioneer in the issue of ‘I’m not going to accept this.
-I’m fighting against it.
-I also say something about it’ (…)”.
+According to Shary Reeves, “Tony fought for us.
+That was a pioneer in the topic ‘I’m not going to put up with it.
+I resist it.
+I’ll also say something about it’ (…)”.

-It is important that you share your stories with others and encourage others (see also point 3).
+At the latest when you realize that there are even more crass stories than yours, you will find your way to deal with it.
+It is important that you share your story with others and encourage others (see also point 3).

-Even if there are so many bad experiences, we must never forget: most people here in Germany, for example, are very curious and willing to help (I don’t mean the help that makes you small).
-For this reason alone, we should not have ourselves made small.
+Even if there are so many bad experiences, we must never forget: most of them, for example here in Germany, are very curious and very helpful.
+I don’t mean the help that makes small, but really ready to receive us.
+For this reason alone we should not allow ourselves to be made small.